 Audio Example 2

-Speed up the metronome over time, and when ready, take these shapes to other keys in your studies.
+Speed up the metronome over time, and when ready, take these shapes to other keys.

 Lastly, after you work these two fingerings, take the string-skipping concept to any and all scales you know or are working on.